-Acupuncture: The National Institutes of Health considers acupuncture an additional alternative treatment for arthritis.
-Studies have shown that acupuncture helps reduce pain, may lower the need for painkillers, and can help increase flexibility in affected joints.
+Acupuncture: Studies show that acupuncture curbs pain, may lower the need for painkillers, and is good for flexibility in affected joints.

-Mind/body therapy: Mind/body therapies can help with stress management and improve sleep and pain perception.
+Mind/body therapy: Mind/body therapies can help with stress management, plus improve sleep and how you react to pain.
 Strategies include deep belly breathing, relaxing your muscles one by one from head to toe, visualization (such as picturing a calming scene), meditation, and tai chi.

-Biofeedback: With biofeedback, you work with a therapist who helps you recognize feelings of increased tension and learn ways to calm yourself.
-This can help decrease feelings of pain.
+Biofeedback: With biofeedback, you work with a therapist who helps you recognize when you feel tense and learn ways to calm yourself.
+This can help you handle pain.

-Nutritional supplements: Keep in mind that even natural supplements can interact with medicines.
-Be sure your doctor is aware of all medicines and supplements you take.
+supplements: Keep in mind that even natural supplements can interact with medicines.
+So tell your doctor of all medicines and supplements you take.
 She can make sure they’re OK for you.

 Research shows that omega-3 fatty acids in fish oil have an anti-inflammatory effect in the body.
 Several studies have shown that fish oil supplements may help reduce morning stiffness with RA.

 Some studies show that borage seed oil along with anti-inflammatory painkillers can reduce RA symptoms.
-These studies show that in people with RA, joints were less tender and swollen joints of RA after six weeks.
+These studies show that in people with RA, joints were less tender and swollen after 6 weeks.